‘A pianist that never played a single piece of Chopin can’t be called a pianist’

 Spread over different concerts, masterpianists give their interpretation of Chopin’s music, and share their love for the composer’s work and life.

 In 2016 the Brussels Chopin Day turned into a concert cycle of five full recitals per season, and the ‘Day’ changed into ‘Days’.

-Over the passed editions the Brussels Chopin Days had the honour to receive pianists from Belgium, Holland, Austria, Poland, Ukraine, Germany, Russia, USA, Italy, Bulgaria, Argentinia, Latvia and Lithuania.
+Over the passed editions the Brussels Chopin Days had the honour to receive pianists from Belgium, Holland, Austria, Poland, Ukraine, Germany, Russia, USA, Italy, Canada, Bulgaria, Argentina, Latvia and Lithuania.

-Location of the festival is the Hall of the Conservatory of Brussels.
+Location of the festival is the Concerthall of the Royal Conservatory of Brussels.